|

 Current in a Wire, Series Circuit, Parallel Circuit.

 This model is a part of the NIELS curriculum.
 The NIELS curriculum has been and is currently under development at Northwestern's Center for Connected Learning and Computer-Based Modeling and the Mind, Matter and Media Lab at Vanderbilt University.
-For more information about the NIELS curriculum please refer to http://ccl.northwestern.edu/NIELS.
+For more information about the NIELS curriculum please refer to http://ccl.northwestern.edu/NIELS/.

-If you mention this model in an academic publication, we ask that you include these citations for the model itself and for the NetLogo software:
+If you mention this model or the NetLogo software in a publication, we ask that you include the citations below.

 Copyright 2008 Pratim Sengupta and Uri Wilensky.
-All rights reserved.

-To use this model for academic or commercial research, please contact Pratim Sengupta at pratim.sengupta@vanderbilt.edu or Uri Wilensky at uri@northwestern.edu for a mutual agreement prior to usage.
+To use this model for academic or commercial research, please contact Pratim Sengupta at <pratim.sengupta@vanderbilt.edu> or Uri Wilensky at <uri@northwestern.edu> for a mutual agreement prior to usage.

 (back to the NetLogo Models Library)